 Julie Davidson (BA, Dip Tchg)

 During her 20's and 30's Julie became predominately a wildlife artist through her love of animals.
 Photography became a tool to capture animals she later painted using pastel.
-Julie frequently visited John Aspilin's wildlife park in Kent and Paradise Wildlife Park in Broxbourne, UK.
-Julie although not limited, uses pastel as her preferred medium.
+Julie frequently visited John Aspilin's wildlife Park in Kent and Paradise Wildlife Park in Broxbourne, UK.
+Julie although not limited, uses pastel as her preferred medium for fine art pieces.